Why Doesn’t My RAW Look Like It Did in the Camera?

 But this complicates the situation, because much of the information about cameras’ RAW file development is a trade secret.
 Because of this, software developers have to write their own RAW development code.
 And this is why developing RAW files in such third-party software can give different results than the camera gave.

 Take a look at the following three pairs of pictures.
 Left: the camera JPEG.
-Right: the RAW developed with default settings in the RAW module of ZPS:
+Right: the RAW developed with default settings in the Develop module of ZPS:

 Another problem that the makers of RAW development software encounter is that every digital camera manufacturer stores RAW data differently.
 This is reflected in the differing filename extensions for these files—Nikon uses NEF, Canon uses CRW, Olympus uses ORF, and so on… but the formats can also even differ from camera to camera.